CFPA Artist’s Residencies

-For 25 years, artist’s residency have been hosted at CFPA.
+For 25 years, artist’s residencies have been hosted at CFPA.

 Differently-focused each year, residencies reflect our commitment to ongoing creative development, offering performance-based artists space and community to create and present.